 related to your position with HMAR management.

-Relationship - You are under no contractual
+Ending of Relationship - You are under no

 communicate these changes to other HMAR volunteers, interns and staff.

-V. Expenses, HMAR Property and Materials
+Expenses, HMAR Property and Materials

-Expenses - You may be eligible for
+Reimbursement of Expenses - You may be eligible

 for reimbursement of reasonable predetermined personal expenses incurred while

 conducting activities for HMAR.
 Your manager must provide prior approval for

 any reimbursement before any money has been expended.
-Upon request, you may be
+Upon request, you

 may be provided with an annual report of the estimated mileage driven in the

 course of your activity for HMAR.
 Certain mileage related expenses